One-com/knockout-transformations/README.md

 Be sure to reference it *after* you reference Knockout itself, and of course replace `x.y.z` with the version number of the file you downloaded.

+This Fork is also release to NPM under the name:

+    one-com-knockout-projections

 Usage
 =====